dmitryduev/sserv-njs/readme.md

 pm2 start server_status.js -- config.json
 ```

-The server will run on port 8080.
-To change goto line 232 in _server_status.js_
+By default, the server will run on port 8080.
+That could be changed in _config.json_.

 - To monitor performance: